kanatagu/chat-app/README.md

 # Chat App

-This app is real chat app inspired by Slack and Discord created with PostgreSQL, Express.js, React.js and Socket.io.
+This app is a real chat app inspired by Slack and Discord created with PostgreSQL, Express.js, React.js and Socket.io.
 You can play around with the following test user or create a new account after you set up the local environment.

 ```
 username: test_user